A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Discussion

 When semantic patches exhibit complete omissions or commission errors, and the semantic content cannot be reliably inferred from adjacent patches, our method is unable to rectify these inaccuracies.
-Fig.~\ref{fig10} showcases instances where incorrect semantic patches cannot be restored. (i) In (a-2) , correctly classified semantic patches within the ROI are fragmented and lack farmland characteristics and spatial continuity, resulting in their removal as noise by the model. (ii) In (b-2), the gap between the left and right buildings in the ROI with ambiguous boundaries, leading the model to misidentify them as a single connected region despite comparing the image with rough labels. (iii) In (c-2), impervious surface patches in the ROI were misclassified as background.
-Despite comparing the image with coarse labels, the model corrected only the geometric errors while failing to address the semantic misclassification. (iv) In (d-2), building patches in the ROI were misclassified as impervious surfaces.
-The area shows open-air renovated balconies that closely resemble impervious surfaces in texture and color, causing the model to fail to detect the semantic errors in the rough labels.
+Fig.~\ref{fig9} showcases instances where incorrect semantic patches cannot be restored. (i) In (a-2), the majority of non-cultivated land within the ROI was misclassified.
+Although the model repaired topological interruptions based on continuity priors, the lack of localization cues caused the reconstructed trajectory to diverge from the true background and encroach into farmland.
+This significant spatial deviation resulted in negative optimization, with a final score of $IoU_{imp} = -11.44\%$. (ii) In (b-2), a white vehicle was misclassified due to its spectral similarity to buildings, which made semantic correction very difficult.
+The model was therefore limited to erroneously refining the contours of the spurious artifact. (iii) In (c-2), impervious surface patches in the ROI were misclassified as background.
+Despite comparing the image with rough label, the model corrected only the geometric errors while failing to address the semantic misclassification. (iv) In (d-2), building patches in the ROI were misclassified as impervious surfaces.
+The area shows open-air renovated balconies that closely resemble impervious surfaces in texture and color, causing the model to fail to detect the semantic errors in the rough label, resulting in negative optimization with $IoU_{imp} = -16.05\%$.